 By nature, I’m referring to an environment that fosters stillness and silence.
 This doesn’t necessarily mean a national park or a rural location far from city life.
 In fact, in the midst of nearly every busy city, where you’re surrounded by buildings, people, and urban gridlock, you can still stand outside, look at the sky, listen to the birds, hear the wind blow, watch trees sway, and observe a sunrise or sunset.

 In other words, nature is accessible to all of us.
 Nature can even be something we bring indoors.
 Potted plants and flowers are simple and wonderful ways to bring the outdoors into our homes and workspaces.
 When we’re feeling anxious, having plants and flowers nearby can encourage calmness.

-The benefit of appreciating nature is it reminds us of our natural state.
+The benefit of appreciating nature is that it reminds us of our natural state.
 This is the quiet place free from mental noise that fills our minds throughout the day.
 When we embrace nature we are able to observe our thoughts.
-Our mind chatter otherwise goes unnoticed if we aren’t aware of it, or it stresses us out if we realize its presence.
+Our mind chatter goes unnoticed if we aren’t aware of it, but it stresses us out if we realize its presence.

 Nature in the Short-Term

 A daily practice of appreciating nature is one of the most beneficial activities you can do to increase happiness and reduce stress.
 While you may feel like you have no time in the day, it only requires a few minutes.
 Start by taking a five-minute walk outside every day.
 During this time, disconnect yourself from electronic devices.